Hjdskes/hjdskes.github.io/content/projects/cage.md

 Cage supports a single, static output.
 It does not support hotplugging additional outputs and exits when its only output is removed.
 Cage defaults to the output's preferred mode and does not support rotation.
+Cage does not support virtual workspaces.
 Input-wise, Cage supports pointer input, keyboard input and touch input.
 Copy and paste works as well.

 There is no configuration for Cage.
 To start Cage, simply call its binary with the path to the application you want to launch within the